What Is Testing in Production & How to Avoid The Risks

 If you’re not familiar with feature flags, we’ve got a great blog on How To Get Started With Feature Flags, as well as another blog on 5 Feature Flag Use Cases You May Not Have Thought Of.

-Without feature flags, you are limited to blue-green deployments, canaries, and other very valuable but slower (and more expensive!) forms of production tests.
-Feature flags bring the cost of production tests down to almost nothing.
+Without feature flags, you are limited to blue-green deployments, canaries, and other very valuable but slower (and more expensive!) forms of production testing.
+Feature flags bring the cost of production testing down to almost nothing.
 They make testing in production simple and easy to coordinate.

 Below are some examples of tests in production you might want to run.
 Typically, these tests relate to tangible business outcomes such as customer satisfaction, or revenue gains: